Wuodan/aicage-image/DEVELOPMENT.md

 ## Adding a tool

 1. Create `tools/<tool>/install.sh` (executable) that installs the agent; fail fast on errors.
+2. Add `tools/<tool>/tool.yaml` with any metadata that should appear as image labels.
-2. Add the tool to `AICAGE_TOOLS` in `config.yaml` if it isn’t discovered automatically.
+3. Add the tool to `AICAGE_TOOLS` in `config.yaml` if it isn’t discovered automatically.
-3. Add smoke coverage in `tests/smoke/<tool>.bats`.
+4. Add smoke coverage in `tests/smoke/<tool>.bats`.
-4. Document the tool in `README.md` if it should be visible to users.
+5. Document the tool in `README.md` if it should be visible to users.

 ## Working with bases